Their Eyes Were Watching God Chapter 20 Summary

-The black community’s anger against Janie is short-lived.
-They take it out on Mrs. Turner’s brother instead, running him out of the ‘Glades.
+- The black community’s anger against Janie is short-lived.
+They take it out on Mrs. Turner’s brother instead, running him out of the Everglades.

-At this point, Janie’s story ends.
-She is back in her house in Eatonville, talking to Pheoby.
+- At this point, Janie’s story ends.
+She's back in her house in Eatonville, talking to Pheoby.
 Janie tells Pheoby that she is home for good and now feels that she has lived a full life.

-She remembers the fateful day of Tea Cake’s death and decides that Tea Cake is not dead and will not be until Janie herself dies.
+- She remembers the fateful day of Tea Cake’s death and decides that Tea Cake isn't dead and won't be until Janie herself dies.
 He helped her see her own limits, her own horizon.

 - The book ends with Janie feeling at peace.